 Below is a list of suitable foods to help you achieve your combined Mediterranean and keto diet goals.

-- Sweetener – As sugar is not permitted on keto, you’ll have to opt for keto-friendly sweeteners such as stevia to appease your sweet tooth.
+• Sweetener – As sugar is not permitted on keto, you must use keto-friendly sweeteners such as stevia to appease your sweet tooth.

-- Plenty of Seasoning – With such restrictions on food, it’s essential to season your meals well with herbs and spices such as salt, pepper, chili, garlic, and smoked water to enhance the flavor and keep your meals interesting.
+• Plenty of Seasoning – With such restrictions on food, you must season your meals well with herbs and spices such as salt, pepper, chili, garlic, and smoked water to enhance the flavor and keep your meals interesting.

 Ultimate Outcome